pdincubus/JSONDerulo/README-v2.md

 The screenName option is *optional*.
 It will allow you to fetch another user's timeline.
 If this is not provided, it will default to the user whose consumer key, etc, that you are using.

+UPDATE: You can fetch and combine more than one screenName if you comma separate them.
+Not massively likely to be useful if you fetch more than a couple of feeds and only want a limit of 2 or 3, as you may never seen anything from some accounts if they do not tweet as regularly as any of the others you're pulling in.

 ```
 <ul>
     [[!JSONDerulo?